RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/05-DEU.md

 <sup>12</sup> But these [are they] of which ye shall not eat: the eagle, and the ossifrage, and the ospray,
 <sup>13</sup> And the glede, and the kite, and the vulture after his kind,
 <sup>14</sup> And every raven after his kind,
-<sup>15</sup> And the owl , and the night hawk, and the cuckow, and the hawk after his kind,
+<sup>15</sup> And the owl, and the night hawk, and the cuckow, and the hawk after his kind,
 <sup>16</sup> The little owl, and the great owl, and the swan,
 <sup>17</sup> And the pelican, and the gier eagle, and the cormorant,
 <sup>18</sup> And the stork, and the heron after her kind, and the lapwing, and the bat.